winterhardcastle/personal-website/README.md

 <div align="center">
 <h2> Notes </h2>
-- 3D elements and use react-three-drei and react-three-fiber instead of vanilla three.js
+- 3D elements and use react-three-drei and react-three-fiber instead of vanilla three.js <br />
-- Contact form data is handled with EmailJS.
+- Contact form data is handled with EmailJS. <br />
-- Hackertext animation inspired by <a href="https://youtu.be/W5oawMJaXbU">Hyperplexed</a>, ported to be a standalone function for ez use in tailwind
+- Hackertext animation inspired by <a href="https://youtu.be/W5oawMJaXbU">Hyperplexed</a>, ported to be a standalone function for ez use in tailwind<br />
-- All 3D models are designed by me.
+- All 3D models are designed by me. <br />
 </div>